 Welcome to my website!

-I am an isotope geochemist applying process-based models to geochemical datasets that reveal information about Earth's past climate and hydrology.
+I am an isotope geochemist applying models to geochemical datasets that mechanistically reveal information about Earth's past climate and hydrology.
 My primary interests are terrestrial paleoclimate/paleohydrology, weathering, isotope geochemistry, Earth history, lakes, and climate models.
 For my Ph.D.
-I am using modern datasets from lakes, arid soils and catchments/rivers to test and develop geochemical and reactive transport equations that describe the terrestrial hydrosphere.
+I am using datasets from lakes, arid soils and catchments/rivers to test and develop geochemical and reactive transport equations that place constraints on the terrestrial hydrosphere.
 In doing so I hope to develop modeling frameworks for interpreting geochemical and isotopic measurements of terrestrial sediments to infer changes in Earth's past climate and weathering regimes.